mat-teo404/Playlist-Snatcher/README.md

-# PlaylistSnatcher
+# PlaylistRipper

 ## Overview
-PlaylistSnatcher helps you access higher-quality audio for your Spotify playlists by using yt-dlp to download the best available audio formats from YouTube (currently defaults to M4A).
+PlaylistRipper helps you access higher-quality audio for your Spotify playlists by using yt-dlp to download the best available audio formats from YouTube (currently defaults to M4A).
 It’s designed as a personal music management tool to improve your listening experience on your own devices.

 ## Disclaimer
 This software is intended for educational and personal use only.
 It allows users to organize and explore their Spotify playlists and profile data locally with better bitrate and codec options.